Nestled in the center of the Mediterranean is the Maltese archipelago of Malta, Gozo, and Comino.

 In fact, the palazzo has a massive 1,500-square-foot (140 sq. meters) room that can be accessed from the formal garden, pool area, as well as the kitchen.
 The impressive entertaining space has floor-to-ceiling windows and impressive views of the formal garden.

-A sweeping driveway leads to the main entrance where you will be greeted with a rush of sophisticated elegance in the form of a beautiful hallway leading onto an open space formal sitting room, a lavish dining room, informal living room, a mesmerizing state-of-the-art kitchen designed by one of the leading designers in the UK, and a complete guest bathroom.
+A sweeping driveway leads to the main entrance where you will be greeted with a rush of sophisticated elegance in the form of a beautiful hallway leading onto an open space formal sitting room, a lavish dining room, an informal living room, a mesmerizing state-of-the-art kitchen designed by one of the leading designers in the UK, and a complete guest bathroom.

-In total, this incredible property comes with 7 bedrooms and 6 bathrooms, and a study which leads out onto yet another terrace overlooking the citrus garden and is directly accessible through a garigor — a traditional winding stone stairwell — which is strategically placed near the main entrance, lending itself to private meetings where guests can enter without the need to go through the main residence.
+In total, this incredible property comes with 7 bedrooms and 6 bathrooms, and a study that leads out onto yet another terrace overlooking the citrus garden and is directly accessible through a garigor — a traditional winding stone stairwell — which is strategically placed near the main entrance, lending itself to private meetings where guests can enter without the need to go through the main residence.

 There’s also a sumptuous master suite with a spacious walk-in closet, gorgeous bathroom and a private terrace overlooking the formal gardens and pool beyond.